1915 Glasgow rent strikes

-The 1915 Glasgow rent strikes were a series of tenant mobilizations by Glasgow, Scotland tenants opposing rent increases by landlords, who raised rents following a housing shortage.
+The 1915 Glasgow rent strikes were a series of mobilisations by tenants in Glasgow, Scotland, opposing rent increases by landlords, who raised rents following a housing shortage.

 Background

-In February 1915, Glasgow landlords announced that all rents would be increased by 25%.
+In February 1915 Glasgow landlords announced that all rents would be increased by 25%.
 In response meetings were held by tenants across the city.
 That same month the Glasgow Women's Housing Association had its first meeting to resist rent increases.

 In Govan in March 1915, a landlord attempted to evict a woman in response to her rent debt of £1.
-In response, hundreds of angry neighbors led by John Wheatley, a socialist politician and member of the Independent Labour Party (ILP), blocked the way into her apartment, which prevented the evictors from carrying out the eviction.
+In response, hundreds of angry neighbours led by John Wheatley, a socialist politician and member of the Independent Labour Party (ILP), blocked the way into her apartment, which prevented the evictors from carrying out the eviction.

 Strike

 The rent strikes formally began in September 1915 by the Glasgow Women's Housing Association.
 However many tenants were already withholding sections of rent before then, paying only the normal amount before the increase, refusing to comply with the rent raise.